Background pattern

 Despite antibiotics, some bacteria may survive or grow.
 This phenomenon is known as resistance: some antibiotic treatments become ineffective.

-Abuse of antibiotics increases resistance.
-You may even help bacteria become resistant and thus delay your recovery or reduce the effectiveness of antibiotics if you do not respect the following:
+The misuse of antibiotics increases resistance.
+You can even help bacteria become resistant and thus delay your recovery or decrease the effectiveness of antibiotics if you do not respect the following:

 • the dose